observatorium/observatorium/website/README.md

 ### Usage

-- Run `make web-serve` to serve webiste with hot-reloading.
+- Run `make web-serve` to serve website with hot-reloading.

 ## Production build
 - Use `make web` to create a production build.